MRtrix3/mrtrix3/docs/reference/commands/sh2power.rst

 Description
 -----------

-compute the total power of a spherical harmonics image.

 This command computes the sum of squared SH coefficients, which equals the mean-squared amplitude of the spherical function it represents.